 The Bridgeview Montessori School Children's House Program, which includes a full-day Kindergarten program, educates children ages 2.9 to 6 years old.
 There are five, four and three day programs for children younger than Kindergarten age.
 In each of these programs we have a 1 p.m. or 3 p.m. dismissal time.
 For Kindergarten students, we offer a five full-day program.
 The student to teacher ratio is no more than 10 to 1 in our multi-age classrooms.
 Our part- and full-day Children's House programs emphasize hands-on learning.
 All classrooms are fully equipped with Montessori learning materials, which our students use in their studies of Practical Life, Sensorial Development, Math, Language, Cultural Studies, and Science.
 Students also participate in the following enrichment classes: Studio Art, Art History, Music and Drama, and Spanish.
 In addition, when the weather permits, our students take advantage of our outdoor classroom and playground.

-The Pre-Primary/Kindergarten curriculum includes these main areas of learning:
+The Children's House/Kindergarten curriculum includes these main areas of learning:

 PRACTICAL LIFE: The cornerstone of the Montessori classroom, providing practical experience in everyday living.
 Practical life activities develop not only fine motor skills and control of the body, but also a child’s concentration, coordination, independence and sense of order.
 Care of self and the environment and grace and courtesy are also part of practical life.